Sterophonick/SuperBlockJumpGBA/README.md

 Written in C with HeartLib, compiled with DevKitARM.

-I'm surprised that this game is only about 4.8 Megybytes, which is tiny, compared to the 45.9 MB needed for the Scratch version.
+I'm surprised that this game is only about 4.8 Megabytes, which is tiny, compared to the 45.9 MB needed for the Scratch version.